jeanbza/jadekler.github.io/_posts/2020-10-18-memoization.md

 Let's start by considering an obvious permutation problem:

 ```
-Given a set of characters, how many unique strings of length n can be made?
+Given an input set of unique characters, how many unique strings of length n can
-Repeated characters are not allowed.
+be made?
+Each character in the input can only be used once.

 Ex: given ABC, we can make,